Manjusri Misra

-Manjusri Misra is an Indo-Canadian Professor.
-She is a Tier 1 Canada Research Chair in Sustainable Biocomposites at the University of Guelph's School of Engineering and holds a joint appointment in the Department of Plant Agriculture.
-Misra is also the lead scientist at U of G's Bioproducts Discovery and Development Centre and a Fellow of the Royal Society of Canada (RSC); the American Institute of Chemical Engineers (AIChE); the Royal Society of Chemistry; the Society of Plastic Engineers (SPE), US; and the Indian Institute of Chemical Engineers (IIChE).
+Professor Manjusri Misra is an Indian-born Canadian professor and scientist.
+She is a Tier 1 Canada Research Chair in Sustainable Biocomposites at the University of Guelph's (U of G) College of Engineering and holds a joint appointment in the Department of Plant Agriculture.
+Misra is also the lead scientist at U of G's Bioproducts Discovery and Development Centre (BDDC) and a Fellow of the Royal Society of Canada (RSC); the American Institute of Chemical Engineers (AIChE); the Royal Society of Chemistry; the Society of Plastic Engineers (SPE), and the Indian Institute of Chemical Engineers (IIChE).

+Misra has received a lot of recognition for her work in sustainable biocomposites and biopolymers.
+She has authored over 850 publications, has been cited over 66,000 times, and is an author of 30 book chapters and 8 edited books.

 Early life and education

 Misra was born in Odisha, India, into a family of academics, to her father, Late Pandit Govinda Chandra Mishra, and her mother, Late Mrs. Suhasini Mishra.
-She received her High School from Ravenshaw Collegiate School, Cuttack and Bachelors degree from Shailabala Women's College (currently Shailabala Women's Autonomous College).
-She completed her Master and PhD degrees from Ravenshaw College (currently Ravenshaw University), Cuttack under Utkal University before completing her post-doctoral work in Fritz Huber Institute of the Max Planck Society, Berlin and Technische Universität Berlin, Germany.
+She received her High School diploma from Ravenshaw Collegiate School, Cuttack, and Bachelors degree from Shailabala Women's College (currently Shailabala Women's Autonomous College).
+She completed her Master's and PhD degrees from Ravenshaw College (currently Ravenshaw University), Cuttack under Utkal University before completing her post-doctoral work in Fritz Huber Institute of the Max Planck Society, Berlin and Technische Universität Berlin, Germany.